 If you wish to dispute the grade assigned on an any assessment, your dispute must be presented to the instructor IN WRITING within one week after the date when the grade is returned.
-You must include a specific rationale for why your answer is correct.
+You must include a specific rationale for why your answer is correct (e.g., a reference to a specific page in the textbook).
 Grade disputes at the end of the semester for past materials will not be accepted beyond the one-week period as indicated above.